ElmerCSC/elmerfem/elmerice/Solvers/Documentation/Adjoint_CostDiscSolver.md

     Equation = String "Cost"
     procedure = "ElmerIceSolvers" "Adjoint_CostDiscSolver"
-    ## No need to declare a variable, this is done internally to insure that Solver structures exist
+    !## No need to declare a variable, this is done internally to insure that Solver structures exist

-     # Name of an ascii file that will contain the cost value as
-     ## Time, Lambda*J, RMS=sqrt(2J/(Nobs*Lambda))
+     !# Name of an ascii file that will contain the cost value as !## Time, Lambda*J, RMS=sqrt(2J/(Nobs*Lambda))
      Cost Filename = File ""

-     # Name of the variable that contain the cost value
-     #  must exist and can be a global variable
+     !# Name of the variable that contain the cost value !#  must exist and can be a global variable
      Cost Variable Name = String ""

-     # a multiplicatif factor can be used to scale the cost function
-     Lambda=Real [default 1.0]
+     !# a multiplicatif factor can be used to scale the cost function Lambda=Real [default 1.0]

-     # The name of the model variable that is observed
-     Observed Variable Name = String ""
+     !# The name of the model variable that is observed Observed Variable Name = String ""

-     # Name of the file that contains the observations
-     ## can be netcdf (with .nc extension) or ascii (any other extension)
-     ## reading netcdf is only possible for observations in a 2D plane
-     ## Coordinates dimension of the Obs. must be consistent with Pb dimension;
+     !# Name of the file that contains the observations !## can be netcdf (with .nc extension) or ascii (any other extension) !## reading netcdf is only possible for observations in a 2D plane !## Coordinates dimension of the Obs. must be consistent with Pb dimension;
-     ##  i.e. CoordsystemDim if solver is on the bulk or (CoordsystemDim-1) if solver is on a boundary
-     Observation File Name = File ""
+     !##  i.e. CoordsystemDim if solver is on the bulk or (CoordsystemDim-1) if solver is on a boundary Observation File Name = File ""

-     # If the variable is a vector, how many component do we observe?
+     !# If the variable is a vector, how many component do we observe?
-     ## it will be the first *n* components
+     !## it will be the first *n* components
      Observed Variable dimension = Integer ...

-     # If true data that have been found in the mesh at the first visit will be saved in an ascii file
-     ## will save coordinates, observation, element number
-     ## there will be one file per partition
+     !# If true data that have been found in the mesh at the first visit will be saved in an ascii file !## will save coordinates, observation, element number !## there will be one file per partition
      Save used data = Logical
-     ## if yes name of the output file
-      output data file name = File ""
+     !## if yes name of the output file output data file name = File ""
-     ## and directory
+     !## and directory
       output directory = File ""

-     ## Keywords related to Observations in ASCII:
+     !## Keywords related to Observations in ASCII:
       Parallel Observation Files = Logical  ! if True each partition will read her own file; partition number precede the suffix
      Pre-Processed File = Logical ! if true expect to find the Active element number in last column (i.e. we re-read an ascii file saved by the same solver)
      Element Number is Active Number = Logical !
 Set to True if The element number shoudl be interpreted as the the active elemen number

-     ## Keywords related to Observations in NETCDF:
+     !## Keywords related to Observations in NETCDF:
-     X Dim Name = File "" [default "x"] ! name of the dimension for x Y Dim Name = File "" [default "y"] ! name of the dimension for y
+     X Dim Name = File "" ![default "x"] ! name of the dimension for x Y Dim Name = File "" ![default "y"] ! name of the dimension for y

-     X Var Name = File "" [default "x"] ! name of the variable for x Y Var Name = File "" [default "y"] ! name of the variable for x
+     X Var Name = File "" ![default "x"] ! name of the variable for x Y Var Name = File "" ![default "y"] ! name of the variable for x

-     # Name of the variable that contain the observation
-     ## if Observed Variable dimension = 1
+     !# Name of the variable that contain the observation !## if Observed Variable dimension = 1
-     Netcdf Var Name = File "" [default "Name Of The model Observed Variable"]
+     Netcdf Var Name = File "" [default "Name Of The model Observed Variable"] !## else
-     ## else
      Netcdf Var 1 Name = File "" [default "vx"]
      Netcdf Var 2 Name = File "" [default "vy"]
-     # The solver will look for the attribute _FillValue to check if the data exist or not
+     !# The solver will look for the attribute _FillValue to check if the data exist or not

   End